 The manufacturer must address each applicable requirement and submit evidence demonstrating conformity.

 Before applying for certification, the manufacturer must identify the class of its medical device in order to determine which requirements apply.
 The device class is determined using classification rules laid out in Regulation (EU) 2017/745 or the European Directive applicable to the medical device.
 Classification is determined based on the device’s intended use, characteristics and inherent risks.

 Identifying the device class helps the manufacturer determine which conformity assessment procedure should apply.
-In other words, it helps the manufacturer determine which route to take to meet applicable requirements and demonstrate conformity with the applicable regulation or directive.
+In other words, it helps the manufacturer determine which route to take to meet applicable requirements and demonstrate conformity with the applicable regulation.

 The manufacturer must choose and implement a conformity assessment procedure in order to demonstrate the conformity of its products before placing them on the market or putting them into service.
-European Directives 90/385/EEC, 93/42/EEC and 98/79/EC on medical devices and European Regulation (EU) 2017/745 lay out the rules to follow to choose the required conformity assessment procedure.
+European Regulation (EU) 2017/745 lay out the rules to follow to choose the required conformity assessment procedure.